thborges/blog/docs/_posts/2019-01-07-reducing-marlin-binary-size.markdown

 # Build flags for Marlin 2.0 and ARM?

-Recently, I built Marlin for a custom ARM board base on an STM32 F103CB (Aka, Blue Pill).
+Recently, I built Marlin for a custom ARM board base on an STM32 F103CB (Also known as Blue Pill).
 All the compiler flags from above can be used, except by -mcall-prologues.
 However, they are not so beneficial as for AVR.

 The killer option for ARM is to use the nanolib, passing --specs=nano.specs to the linker.
 To do it, create a new file named add_nanolib.py in the root directory of marlin with the following content: